The Executioner (1970 film): Plot

-Shay assumes the identity of Booth, and, with the assistance of Booth's widow Sarah (Joan Collins) and his own girlfriend Polly (Judy Geeson), he launches into an investigation to uncover Booth's connections.
+Shay assumes the identity of Booth, and, with the assistance of Booth's widow Sarah and his own girlfriend Polly, he launches into an investigation to uncover Booth's connections.
 Shay maintains a romantic relationship with both women.
-Booth's wife is the romantic interest of Shay and British scientist Philip Crawford (George Baker), who provided information to Shay about Booth being a double agent.
-Shay's superiors are Col. Scott (Nigel Patrick) and Vaughan Jones (Charles Gray).
+Booth's wife is the romantic interest of Shay and British scientist Philip Crawford, who provided information to Shay about Booth being a double agent.
+Shay's superiors are Col. Scott and Vaughan Jones.
 Polly assists him in his investigations by providing him with information apparently confirming his suspicions.

 Shay finds a plane ticket in Booth's pocket which he then uses to fly to Athens along with Booth's widow, who is unaware that her husband has been murdered by Shay.
 Upon arrival in Athens, Shay assumes Booth's identity and subsequently goes to Corfu, where he is captured along with Sarah by Soviet agents who want Crawford in return for the freedom of their captives.
-A CIA agent under the name of Professor Parker (Alexander Scourby) manages to free them both.
-Colonel Scott (Shay's superior) reveals that Sarah's husband was indeed a double agent who was used by MI5 to supply the Soviets with false information.
+A CIA agent under the name of Professor Parker manages to free them both.
+Colonel Scott (Shay's superior) reveals that Booth was indeed a double agent who was used by MI5 to supply the Soviets with false information.